Site icon Cafe Serre

 6. Enjoy: Serve immediately or use as the base for milk drinks.

 Once you have a perfect espresso shot, the next step for many is to combine it with expertly steamed milk.
-The goal is to create velvety microfoam – milk that is heated to the correct temperature (135-150°F / 57-65°C), has a glossy texture, and is sweet due to the breakdown of lactose.
+The goal is to create velvety microfoam – milk that is heated to the correct temperature (135-150°F / 57-65°C), has a glossy texture, and is sweet due to the breakdown of lactose, essential for specialty milk-based drinks.

 1. Purge Steam Wand: Briefly open the steam valve to clear any condensation.